How to Build an MVP (Minimum Viable Product): The Definitive Guide

 You need to find people most eager to try out your product.
 They will give you valuable feedback on how to improve the product.
 If you focus on a small subset of your target market, you will get better feedback.
 It helps you to determine where and how to market your product and profile your MVP in the next versions.

 Forget about spending a lot of money on advertising and marketing.
 You should focus on building a community of loyal users.
 Social networks and discussion forums are your good friends.
+If you decide to experiment with ads, you can use ad creator to effectively create personalized ads.

 Does the Product Satisfy Strong Market Demand?